-We consider in this section the specific role of the symmetry energy slope L in the determination of the core-crust transition, defined here as the crossing between the line of $\beta$ equilibrium and the thermodynamic spinodal contour.
+We consider in this section the specific role of the symmetry energy slope L in the determination of the core-crust transition, defined here as the crossing between the line of β equilibrium and the thermodynamic spinodal contour.
+We summarize the study performed in Ref.
+[12], and present more details that support this previous analysis.